FebFirst/nodejs-express-mongodb-blog/README.md

 npm start

-Before that you should modify dbconfig.js to suit your own db settings.
+Before that you should modify dbconfig.js to match your own db settings.